bmonson/OverlappingPentatonics/README.md

 # OverlappingPentatonics
-Javascript function that produces a list of pentatonic scales that overlap and coincide with a seven-note scale, but can generalize to any subscales within a scale.
+Javascript function that produces a list of pentatonic scales that overlap and coincide with a diatonic scale, but can generalize to any subscales within a scale.

 ```
 // Example usage: